- Notifications

 sudo make install

-For Linux, you will see a message like:
+You will see a message like:

 *** Installing: doc => /usr/share/Zipper/2.0.0/doc*** Installing: libs => /usr/lib*** Installing: pkg-config => /usr/lib/pkgconfig*** Installing: headers => /usr/include/Zipper-2.0.0*** Installing: Zipper => /usr/include/Zipper-2.0.0

-make demos -j8
+make tests -j8

-- In your project add the needed headers in your c++ files:
+- In your project, add the needed headers in your C++ files:

 #include<Zipper/Unzipper.hpp>#include<Zipper/Zipper.hpp>

-g++ -W -Wall --std=c++11 main.cpp -o prog`pkg-config zipper --cflags --libs`
+g++ -W -Wall --std=c++14 main.cpp -o prog`pkg-config zipper --cflags --libs`

 For Makefile: